-Flotilla from Sri Lanka, India try to douse oil tanker fire
+Ships, boats from Sri Lanka, India try to douse tanker fire

 “The fire is still raging there,” Sri Lankan navy spokesman Indika Silva said Friday morning, adding that the fire has not spread into the oil storage area of the ship and no oil leakage has been reported so far.

+A Sri Lankan air force helicopter was picking up seawater to dump on the fire in a “Bambi bucket operation,” air force spokesman Group Capt.
+Dushantha Wijensinghe said.
+The air force also had an observation aircraft deployed to provide feedback to the authorities.

-Photos released by the Sri Lankan air force showed smoke rising from the engine room of the ship but no visible damage or fire in other areas of the vessel.
+Photos released by the air force showed smoke rising from the engine room of the ship but no visible damage or fire in other areas of the vessel.

 The Sri Lankan navy sent four ships in response to the alarm it received Thursday, and they picked up 19 crew members who had left the burning tanker on lifeboats, Silva said.
 As the navy ships tried to put out the fire, the captain and two others abandoned the tanker.

-Three ships from Sri Lanka, two ships from India, Indian coast guard aircraft and two Sri Lankan tug boats have joined the firefighting efforts since then.
+Three ships from Sri Lanka, two ships from India, Indian coast guard aircraft and two Sri Lankan tug boats have joined the firefighting efforts.

 The tanker’s 23 crew are 18 Filipinos and five Greeks.
 The missing and injured crew are both Filipino.
 The injured man, identified as the third engineer of the ship, was taken to land and hospitalized.